sketchplugins/plugin-directory/README.md

 - [Plant](https://plantapp.io), by Plant: Version control for designers
 - [Prefixation Sketch Plugin](https://github.com/pberrecloth/prefixation-sketch-plugin), by Peter Berrecloth: Manage the prefixes of your layers, artboards or symbols
 - [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
+- [Proportional Replicator](https://github.com/aleludovici/sketch-proportional-replicator), by Alessandro Ludovici: This plugin for Sketch takes the selected layer and create new rectangles with sizes proportional to it.
 - [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.
 - [Ps Guides](https://github.com/pratikjshah/ps-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [Pseudol10n](https://github.com/arieare/sketch-pseudol10n), by Arie Aulia Nugraha: Sketch plugin to pseudolocalize text layers